kuzzleio/koncorde/README.md

 ##### Returns

-An `array` of room unique identifiers corresponding to filters registered on the provided index-collection pair.
+An `array` of filter unique identifiers corresponding to filters registered on the provided index-collection pair.

-### `normalize(index, collection, filters)`
+### `normalize`

 Returns a promise resolved if the provided filters are well-formed.
-The resolved object is a normalized and optimized version of the supplied filters, along with its corresponding Room unique identifier.
+The resolved object is a normalized and optimized version of the supplied filters, along with its corresponding filter unique identifier.

 This method does not modify the internal storage.
 To register the filters, the [store](#storenormalized) method must be called afterwards.
-If you do not need the Room unique identifier prior to register the filters, then consider using the all-in-one [register](#registerindex-collection-filters) method instead.
+If you do not need the filter unique identifier prior to register the filters, then consider using the all-in-one [register](#registerindex-collection-filters) method instead.

+**normalize(index, collection, filters)**

 ##### Arguments